apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>nodeName is a request to schedule this pod onto a specific node.
+<p>Specifies a request to schedule this pod onto a specific node.
 If it is non-empty,
 the scheduler simply schedules this pod onto that node, assuming that it fits resource requirements.</p>
 </td>